Sundar0989/XuniVerse/README.md

 ## Usage

-XVerse module are fully compatible with sklearn transformers, so they can be used in pipelines or in your existing scripts.
+XVerse module is fully compatible with sklearn transformers, so they can be used in pipelines or in your existing scripts.
 Currently, it supports only Pandas dataframes.

 ## Example